dndg/FinderOptaMultithreadingTutorial/content.md

 ---
-title: 'Multithreading with Opta and Finder 7M'
+title: 'Multithreading with Finder Opta and Finder 7M'
-description: "Learn how to run multiple threads on the Opta to simultaneously
+description: "Learn how to run multiple threads on the Finder Opta to simultaneously
               read from a Finder 7M and send the measure to a remote HTTP server."
 author: 'Fabrizio Trovato'
 libraries: